 Nevada’s legal definition of driving under the influence of a controlled substance is either:

-- Driving after ingesting, inhaling, or injecting “a chemical, poison or organic solvent, or any compound or combination of any of these, to a degree which renders the person incapable of safely driving or exercising actual physical control of a vehicle.”
+- Driving after ingesting, inhaling, or injecting “a chemical, poison or organic solvent, or any compound or combination of any of these, to a degree which renders you incapable of safely driving or exercising actual physical control of a vehicle.”
 Or

 Urine | Blood | |